LisTatiana/LisTatiana/README.md

 - 👋 Hi, I’m Tatiana

-- 👀 I’m interested in ...
-- 🌱 I’m currently learning data analysis
+- 🌱 I’m a junior data analyst
-- 💞️ I’m looking to collaborate on ...

 - 📫 How to reach me ...

 <!---